Roro141/scasp_CarInsuranceEvaluator/README.md

 Using machine learning techniques, the system predicts the most appropriate policy—cheap, standard, or expensive—based on the driver’s data with 100% accuracy.

 # **How we built it**
-Developed a grading system based on how many bad/good factors based on the clients driving record.
+* Developed a grading system based on how many bad/good factors based on the clients driving record.
-Used prolog to define the logic.
+* Used prolog to define the logic.
-Used Ubuntu to compile and successfully test our file with an average runtime of 3.00s.
+* Used Ubuntu to compile and successfully test our file with an average runtime of 3.00s.

 # **Challenges we ran into**
  * We encountered challenges in properly executing the prolog code.
  * It was hard to ensure that all relevant factors were thoroughly considered when assigning insurance.

 # **Accomplishments we are proud of**
-We worked with sCasp for the first time and made a good product.
+* We worked with sCasp for the first time and made a good product.
-Created something that's applicable in real life.
+* Created something that's applicable in real life.
-The underlying logic for assigning an insurance type to a client is well-structured.
+* The underlying logic for assigning an insurance type to a client is well-structured.

 # **What we learned**
-Learned how to use prolog to program the logic.
+* Learned how to use prolog to program the logic.
-Integrating prolof into Java in order to build a UI.
+* Integrating prolof into Java in order to build a UI.

 # **What's next for CarInsuranceAnalytics**
-Finish developing our UI to be able to organize the final claim display.
+* Finish developing our UI to be able to organize the final claim display.
-Add more specifications based on car price and model (luxury cars have higher insurance).
+* Add more specifications based on car price and model (luxury cars have higher insurance).
-Figure out how to create an interface for users to input their history instead of manually creating a specific file for each case.
+* Figure out how to create an interface for users to input their history instead of manually creating a specific file for each case.

 # **Build with**
+* Java
+* Prolog
-Java, Prolog, and sCasp
+* sCasp